 “Vehicle Identification Number” or “VIN” means an alphanumeric code that has been permanently assigned by the manufacturer to a vehicle.

 “Vehicle purchase” or “purchase” means an action wherein a fleet owner has placed an order to acquire the legal or equitable title to a vehicle or to convert a vehicle to a ZEV; or entered into a lease agreement with a contract term of one year or more.
-The action taken must be for immediate delivery or installation and the purchaser must have already paid for or entered into a binding agreement with an authorized dealer, entity who converts vehicles to ZEVs, third party, or manufacturer to pay for the vehicle or conversion.
+The action taken shall be for immediate delivery or installation and the purchaser shall have already paid for or entered into a binding agreement with an authorized dealer, entity who converts vehicles to ZEVs, third party, or manufacturer to pay for the vehicle or conversion.
 A vehicle purchase does not include renewing a lease agreement for a vehicle already in the California fleet.
 A vehicle purchase includes when the fleet owner has executed any one of the following:

 Identified, committed, and encumbered funds and executed a written notice to proceed to a manufacturer, authorized dealer, or entity who converts vehicles to ZEVs to begin production of the vehicle either: